 Expense Classifications.
 We record as cost of goods sold, the direct cost of products and parts sold and related costs for delivery, transportation and handling, inbound freight, receiving, inspection, and other costs associated with the operations of our distribution system, including occupancy related to our warehousing operations.
-The costs associated with our merchandising, advertising, sales commissions, and all store occupancy costs, are included in SG&A.
+The costs associated with our merchandising, advertising, sales commissions, and all store occupancy costs, are included in selling, general and administrative expense ("SG&A").

 Advertising Costs.
 Advertising costs are expensed as incurred.
-For fiscal years 2018, 2017 and 2016, advertising expense was \$86.8 million, \$92.9 million and \$89.9 million, respectively.
+For fiscal years 2019, 2018 and 2017, advertising expense was \$80.5 million, \$86.8 million and \$92.9 million, respectively.